 - If they do turn Salt into a franchise, she’ll probably need sidekicks.

-, the weirder thing is that this wasn't written for Jolie, because otherwise it would probably seem completely boilerplate, rather than sexy, stylish semi-boilerplate.
-Anyway, I have a feeling that I might like this more than the Bourne movies, because Phillip Noyce, while perhaps perceived as more of a journeyman director than Paul Greengrass, will probably not suffer from the delusion that repeatedly cutting back to a generic control room will make his action-thriller "geopolitical" somehow.
-I'm just hoping that the running and jumping looks a little more believable than the generic and cartoonish spy stuff Cruise decided to pursue instead with Knight and Day
+Salt: Angelina Jolie is Jason Bourne, basically.
+Much has been made of the fact that this throwback spy thriller was originally written for a male lead like expert runner-jumper Tom Cruise, and retrofitted for Angelina Jolie once she showed interest.
+Imagine!
+A woman playing a part originally conceived for a man!
+To me, watching the trailers, the weirder thing is that this wasn’t written for Jolie, because otherwise it would probably seem completely boilerplate, rather than sexy, stylish semi-boilerplate.
+Anyway, I have a feeling that I might like this more than the Bourne movies, because Phillip Noyce, while perhaps perceived as more of a journeyman director than Paul Greengrass, will probably not suffer from the delusion that repeatedly cutting back to a generic control room will make his action-thriller “geopolitical” somehow.
+I’m just hoping that the running and jumping looks a little more believable than the generic and cartoonish spy stuff Cruise decided to pursue instead with Knight and Day.

 Ramona and Beezus: You can read what I thought of the movie in my full review, how it’s a faithful, sweet, but not quite inspired version of the Beverly Cleary stories.
 Here, I’m mainly going to talk about Henry Huggins.
 Readers may remember Huggins as the subject of a series of books Cleary began before the Ramona series took off, successful but not nearly so beloved.
 Consider him the Boscoe to Ramona’s Bugs Bunny: squarer, less emotionally vivid, and all together sort of a likable dope, Henry is a pre-teen boy of stunning averageness in interests and intellect, coupled with perhaps a sub-averageness of physical and mental coordination.
 As such, he struggles: to control his mangy dog, Ribsy; to save enough money to buy a bicycle; and to outsmart, when applicable, other kids, including a then-preschool-aged Ramona.
 The plot of basically every Henry Huggins book (which, like the Ramona books, have a realistically episodic pace) is: Jesus, get it together, Huggins.